puranjayjain/chrome-color-picker/README.md

 ## Preview
 ![Demo Image](https://raw.githubusercontent.com/puranjayjain/chrome-color-picker/master/demo.gif)

-**Note: The color highlight or marker is not part of this package, to obtain that functionality we use [pigments](https://atom.io/packages/pigments)**
+**Note: The color highlight or marker is not part of this package, to obtain that functionality we use [pigments](https://atom.io/packages/pigments) and the syntax theme is [chrome-dark-syntax](https://atom.io/packages/chrome-dark-syntax)**

 # Install
 ## Using `apm`: